 Word Porters Review

-I love word games, yes there’s a time when scrabble gave me such satisfaction, but opposite to others.
+I love word games, yes there’s a time when Scrabble gave me such satisfaction, but opposite to others.
 So no great Scrabble moment there.
 Then word games came to mobile, what a time killer.
 But sadly I did not really commit to it.
-Right after I jumped into the board game hobby, word games found a place in my heart, though there are few.
+Right after I jumped into the board game hobby, word games found a place in my heart, though there are only so few.

-First, there is Dixit, a family game that centers in a story-telling element.
+First, there is Dixit (shamefully this is not a word game at all), a family game that centers in a story-telling element.
 Player trying to guess a card that described the story or clues given and in the same time choose their card that really resembles so other players can guess theirs.
 The hardest part of Dixit is of course how to find the perfect story that you can share to others without revealing so much.
 Aside from good and amazing illustrations from Marie Cardouat, this family game suffers from this story-telling problem that leads to player giving only a single word as a clue.

 But then, a Japanese game from Japanese game designer came out and show a new approach to this kind of genre.
 The game is Word Porters by Hisashi Hayashi from Okazu Brand.
 So what differentiate this game from others?
 Actually this game really similar like Codenames and Dixit combined.
 There are word cards (as seen in Codenames) laid out in the table (10 to be exact) and hint cards by categories randomly drawn based on the number of players in the game.
 Players will then randomly given a number card (secretly) that tells what word they have from the table.
 With this in mind they will take turns to the best they can assign tokens to hint cards so others can guess the word of that players.